 Visa applicants must make an appointment and apply in person.

 Please click below to make an appointment online:

-Only in emergency cases can we accept applications without an appointment.
-Emergency treatment can only be granted for serious emergencies like
+We accept applications without an appointment only in emergency cases.
+Emergency treatment will only be granted in cases of serious emergencies such as:

 - Life or Death Emergency

-A lack of planning to obtain the visa from the Consulate in jurisdiction does not constitute an emergency.
+A lack of planning to obtain a visa from the Consulate in a timely fashion does not constitute an emergency.
 The risk of missing a booked flight or other travel arrangements is not a valid reason for an emergency.
 The emergency has to be well documented, e.g. with a doctor´s certificate.

-In case you do not have to apply in person, you must have your signature notarized on all submitted forms by a notary public or an Honorary Consul.
+In case you do not have to apply in person, your signature must be notarized on all submitted forms by a notary public or an Honorary Consul.
 In addition, the required copies of your passport, photo ID, green card, drivers license, etc. must be notarized as well.

 To return your passport with the visa, we exclusively use FedEx.
-We charge an extra fee of 20 US dollars, payable in cash or money order only for this service.
+We charge an extra fee of $ 20 US dollars for this service, payable in cash or money order only.
 If you prefer, you can pick up your passport in person or have someone else pick it up with a letter of authorization, signed by you.